vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/articles/mohit_and_rustics.md

 ## Crop theft
 Despite being well aware that the crop goes for cow fodder, every once in a while, a decent amount gets stolen.. rooted rustic dharmika pillagers..
 Only today found out that about 8-10 bundles of jowar have been stolen from our land, cut from the middle so that we won't discover until late, the thief was encountered, obviously he denied.. welcome to village life.

+## Squatting tenant
+(recollected and paraphrased) A former-tenant (barber?) sowed season after season giving excuses till Mohit gathered neighbors, quarreled with him and cut the crop.

 ## Price gouging
 When we were new and didn’t have much idea about the rates of fodder, we paid as much as 5-10x the normal rate for a good number of weeks before we figured out the scam.